2024 has already been a tumultuous year for information security.

 *FIM feature set based on best-of-class technology

 Both FIM and FAM work to create accountability and oversight around data security.
-However, the roles they play are significantly different.
+However, their roles are significantly different.
 Best-of-class file integrity monitoring is a tool for total change intelligence, allowing you to understand when changes occur to an endpoint or infrastructure element (such as a point-of-sale system or server).
 In CimTrak's case, this includes change logging, the storing of incremental baselines, and the ability to deny access from an endpoint since it runs as a system-based account.

 In contrast, file activity monitoring is focused solely on data and users.
 It can enable administrators to identify data for archiving and improve the quality of policy-based administration by approaching access as "objects."
 This can allow you to identify excessive permission risks.